 - The educational activity must be consistent with the SMA mission statement – To improve quality of patient care through multidisciplinary, interprofessional education.

-- Any CME activity jointly provided through SMA must meet the ACCME Criteria, Standards for Commercial Support, and policies.
+- Any CE activity jointly provided through SMA must meet the ACCME Requirements, including the Standards for Integrity and Independence in Accredited Continuing Education.

-- Approval of CME credit can be withdrawn at any time, based upon non-compliance with the SMA Joint Providership Policy and Guidelines, and/or the ACCME Criteria and Standards for Commercial Support and Policies (accreditation requirements).
+- Approval of CE credit can be withdrawn at any time, based upon non-compliance with the SMA Joint Providership Policy and Guidelines, and/or the ACCME accreditation requirements.

 - Only activities taking place after the approval of joint providership and in compliance with the SMA Joint Providership Policy and Guidelines may qualify for credit designation through the SMA.
 If changes are made to a proposal after SMA has given approval, the proposal must be resubmitted for review and approval.